phongtran3/myAnimeLibrary/README.md

 ## Disclaimer

-myAnimeLib is a no-profit project.
+myAnimeLibrary is a no-profit project.
 This project was mainly created as a learning/educational project for myself.
 I am not affiliated with [Anilist](https://anilist.co/) and do not host illegal files.
 If there's any issues, please reach out to me.